stephan13360/systemd-services/README.md

 #### TemporaryFileSystem=/:ro

 Requires systemd version 238 or higher.
 This can be used to hide the entire filesystem tree from the service.
-You can than use `BindReadOnlyPaths=` and `BindPaths=` to add files and folders that the applcations needs access to.
+You can than use `BindReadOnlyPaths=` and `BindPaths=` to add files and directories that the application needs access to.
 This seems to be a secure and modern approach to what many people abused chroot for.
 When using systemd 237 or lower you can archive something similar with `RootDirectory=` but this uses chroot and chroot was never meant to be a security boundary.

 #### ProtectSystem=strict